alfonsof/google-cloud-java-examples/README.md

 The user must provide the credentials using the application parameters.
 * [gcloudstoragelist](/gcloudstoragelist) - Google Cloud Storage List: Example of how to handle Cloud Storage buckets and list the files in a Cloud Storage bucket in a Google Cloud Project.
+* [gcloudstorageupload](/gcloudstorageupload) - Google Cloud Storage Upload: Example of how to handle Cloud Storage buckets and upload a local file to a Cloud Storage bucket in a Google Cloud Project.

 For instructions on running the code, please consult the README in each folder.